Teach dots (3 – 6)

-2. Particularly when working with younger children, it is important that the Dots teacher is known to the children, and is able to support ongoing embedding of Dots practices and exercises in line with the guidance provided during the training.
-Dots teachers should therefore also be based in a school/setting where the Dots curriculum will be taught, or be a regular visitor (once a week minimum) to that school/setting.
+2. dots has been designed for staff based in school who are able to support ongoing embedding of dots practices and exercises in line with the guidance provided during the training. dots teachers can therefore be based in a school/setting where the dots curriculum will be taught, or be a regular visitor (once a week minimum) to that school/setting.
 This could include:

 - Regular classroom teachers or assistants working with ages 3-6 years.

 - Those working with these age groups on a weekly (or more frequent basis) such as Special Educational Needs support workers, Local Authority Provision providers, or parent classroom support providers.

 Trainee teachers are welcome to apply if they are training to teach this age group, but must already have some experience of working with 3 to 6 year olds.